grdw/grdw/_posts/2023-10-01-my-intercom-part-1.md

 If I look up some of the terms in this JSON blob on the internet, I find a lot of interesting things.
 The first thing that I look for is "viper-server", which returns nothing of interest.
 If I extend the search to "viper-server Comelit", I kid you not, the first hit is an IP address of somebody's actual doorbell, followed by a technical manual from Comelit (funny), followed by three more doorbells that are accessible from the internet.

-Obviously I try to see if the default `admin` password works for the four doorbells in question, and it fortunately doesn't.
+Obviously, I try to see if the default `admin` password works for the four doorbells in question, and it fortunately doesn't.
 It's still pretty awful that these doorbells are accessible from the internet and indexed by Google, because an IP address can very easily be converted to a physical location.
-Later on, in this article I'll try and see if the ports 64100 are open as well for these doorbells.
+Perhaps, in a follow-up to this article I might try and see if the ports 64100 are open as well for these doorbells.

 The next keyword is the `viper-p2p` entry, which contains quite a bit of information.
-It mentions a thing called a stun server [4], which is a term I'm familar with because I recently experimented with WebRTC in relation to file transfering.
+It mentions a thing called a stun server [5], which is a term I'm familiar with because I recently experimented with WebRTC in relation to file transferring.
 Looking for `viper-p2p` also didn't give me much, and was a dead-end.
-The next thing I see is `mqtt` which is something I have no clue about, but it's a messaging protocol for IoT devices so it seems, which my intercom is of course.
+The next thing I see is `mqtt` which is something I have no clue about, but it's a messaging protocol for IoT devices, so it seems, which my intercom is of course.
 The server is located elsewhere on the planet, and is controlled by Google, which is something I found out by doing a simple ping to the server that is listed:

 ```
 ping hub-vc-vip.cloud.comelitgroup.com -p 443